- Working Dictionary

 Access to information on cultural groups is necessary for understanding their mental health needs.
-Sources of information are available on the website:
+Three sources of information are available on the website:

 1. Detailed cultural group mental health literature reviews that identify the specific concerns and issues for different cultural groups living in the US.

 2. Maps and data tables of cultural and religious groups in NYS, organized by county.

 3. A directory of mental health and other services for cultural groups in NYS.

 Research examines evidence-based practices for cultural groups from both top down and bottom up approaches.
 A toolkit has been developed to modify evidence-based practices for cultural groups.
 Bottom up programs for cultural groups that have been identified by key community informants as achieving success are studied for clues to why they work.

 Bottom-up: Three site study of community defined and experientially based culturally competent practices has been completed.
 Study was made of a NYC Latino Inpatient unit, a Monroe County based prevention program for youths and families of color that teaches self empowerment and confidence building techniques, and a mental health clinic serving a sizeable proportion of Chinese and Korean elderly in NYC.
 Based on an observational study, the Center has authored a document, entitled "Cultural Elements in Community Defined Evidence-Based Mental Health Programs", which is available on the website.
 The document describes the ways in which these programs have incorporated cultural features for the cultural groups they serve.